i0brendan0/pokecrystal2-new/README.md

 * Updated Pokemons' stats to the latest Gen.
 * Pokemon Trainers which have been given shiny Pokemon have edited parties.
 * The chances to have a wild Pokemon with a held item has been increased to 24% and 6%.
-* The Unown that you can catch from each puzzle have been changed
+* The Unown that you can catch from each puzzle have been changed.
 * The Light Ball will increase Special Attack for Pichu, Pikachu, and Raichu.
+* 3 new moves.
+Magnet Bomb - Steel, Fairy Wind - Fairy, Mythify - Mystery.
+* Lucky Punch will increase critical ratio for Chansey and Blissey.
+* Unown will always recieve STAB for using Hidden Power.

+List of Type Matchup Changes
+* Steel is no longer resistant to Dark and Ghost.
+* Poison is now super-effective to Bug as in Gen 1.
+* Bug now resists Psychic.
+A balancing decision.
+* Fairy type from Gen VII is added.
+* Bird type is now a useable type.
+* Mystery type - New
+* Chaos type - New
+* Light type - New

 List of minor things left to do
 * Add more Egg moves.
 * Add more Level Up moves.
 * Add more TM moves.
 * Add a Soothe Bell item.
 The code has been extensively tested and ready for implementation.
+* Add new type boosts.
+* Add new type boost hold items to the game.

 List of major things left to do
 * Update all trainers' Pokemon with newly acquired moves.